aliyu-abdul/fyp_cive_udom/README.md

 # Web application that allow sharing of File
 created by ALIYU ABDUKARIMU
 as Final year Project
-At University of Dodoma College Science and Virtual Education
+At University of Dodoma - College of Science and Virtual Education (CIVE)